matrixx567/LabView_QuickDrop_ContextHelpEditor/README.md

 A QuickDrop plugin that opens an editor for easier VI documentation.

 It simply allows writing documentations for VIs and Typedefs during the development process.
-The editor provides an intuitive navigation only using the keayboard for fast writing.
+The editor provides an intuitive navigation only using the keyboard for fast writing.

 ![Screenshot](../master/docs/Screenshot.png)